 This development project was initially funded through ICARDA (International Center for Agricultural Research in Dry Areas) and IFAD (International Fund for Agricultural Development).
 Now another international partner has entered–the Aga Khan Foundation, a private, not-for-profit international development agency with a strong presence in Tajikistan.
 With their resources, micro-credit help can be given to the groups and, within four years, it’s expected that these groups will be able to continue with little assistance.

 With strong results from the first four years, the groups are highly motivated for success.
 All groups will probably remain as family-run businesses or cooperatives employing about 25 to 40 people–a perfect size for the women to manage and maintain control.
 Presently, they can’t keep up with demand.
-We have been fortunate to grab a few kilos of their new white handspun kid mohair yarn, now available in lace and fingering weights in the ClothRoads shop.
+We have been fortunate to grab a few kilos of their new white handspun kid mohair yarn.
 Can’t wait to get the cashgora later this year.

 Note: If you have a counterbalance-type floor loom similar to the LeClerc Fanny II with four shafts and at least a 45” weaving width that you want to donate to this project, contact me at email@example.com.